 When choosing a whiskey to use as a substitute for Calvados, it is important to choose a quality product.
 You can also purchase whiskeys infused with flavors such as honey.
 Bourbons, in particular, can work well as a substitute due to their rich, caramel flavors.
 However, keep in mind that the resulting flavor will be different from the original recipe that called for Calvados.

-Whiskey as a substitute for Calvados.
+Rum Extract as a calvados substitute

 Rum extract is a liquid flavoring made by combining rum with water and then removing the alcohol to leave behind the flavor.
 It is often used in baking and candy making to add a rum flavor without the alcohol.